BChan26/u5_redux_mapping_state_props/README.md

 }
 ```

-One small problem, we don't have any todos in state right now, our array is empty, let's add some!
+One small problem: we don't have any todos in state right now so our array is empty.
+Let's add some!

-In your `TodoReducer` add a todo to the `todos` state:
+In your `TodoReducer`, add a todo to the `todos` state:

 ```js
 const initialState = {